BU-Spark/ml-bpl-rag/rag_test.md

 ### Query: Where is Boston?
 - **Response:** Boston is located in the state of Massachusetts, in Suffolk County, United States, which is part of North and Central America.
 - **Sources and Comments:** While the response mentions Suffolk County, the sources only contained this as a keyword and did not explicitly state the connection.
-This highlights a partial mismatch between the sources and the generated response.

 ---

 ### Query: When was Boston founded?
 - **Response:** Sorry, I was unable to find any documents relevant to your query.
-- **Sources and Comments:** The sources did not contain the year of Boston's founding, suggesting either incomplete coverage of historical data or insufficient matching with the query.
+- **Sources and Comments:** The sources appear not to contain the year of Boston's founding.

 ---

 ### Query: Do you know De Bruyne?
 - **Response:** Sorry, I was unable to find any documents relevant to your query.
 - **Sources and Comments:** As expected, the response indicates no knowledge of De Bruyne.
-The retrieved sources were about someone with a similar name, reflecting a potential issue with name-specific query handling.
+The retrieved sources were about someone with a similar name.

 ---